 There are many structured and unstructured activities planned for seniors in Assisted Living.
 Additionally, seniors can join activities or classes of their interest in the area as and where possible.
 While individual assisted living facilities can vary considerably in the sort of activities made available for residents, the various activities can help to increase well-being:

 - Fitness Regimes – Depending upon each resident’s health and mobility, they can engage in various exercises.
-Gentle yoga, tai chi and variations such as chair yoga help to increase flexibility and balance, joint and muscle strength.
+Gentle yoga, tai chi, and variations such as chair yoga help to increase flexibility and balance, joint and muscle strength.
 Walking or jogging has many positive impacts on the mind and body.
-Swimming, spin class and gardening are other physical activates to help keep healthy, limber and mobile.
+Swimming, spin class, and gardening are other physical activities to help keep healthy, limber, and mobile.

-- Entertainment and Special Events – Vising the museum, a fashion show, art show or vintage car display can be exciting outings to look forward to.
-Playing board games, video games including active ones like Wii, doing puzzles and taking field trips are things that seniors enjoy.
-If there is a birthday or holiday, there could be a cake to be baked or special meal that seniors may enjoy throwing together.
+- Entertainment and Special Events – Vising the museum, a fashion show, art show, or vintage car display can be exciting outings to look forward to.
+Playing board games, video games including active ones like Wii, doing puzzles, and taking field trips are things that seniors enjoy.
+If there is a birthday or holiday, there could be a cake to be baked or a special meal that seniors may enjoy throwing together.

 Seniors in assisted living can engage in as much activity as they feel up to participating in and opt out of things that don’t interest them.
 The important thing is that the possibilities are many.
 Plus there is the fact that there are other residents around to chat with and simply spend the time of day with.
 Loneliness and isolation are no longer issues to contend with.
 Daily chores, which are otherwise burdensome, are taken care of.
 Medications and physical health aspects are also monitored.

-All of this adds up to a significant uptick in overall wellness of residents in assisted living communities.
-Call us now at (410) 343-7592 to know about the wellness protocols and activities for seniors in assisted living or get in touch to schedule a personal visit today.
+All of this adds up to a significant uptick in the overall wellness of residents in assisted living communities.
+Call us now at (410)-498-6090. to know about the wellness protocols and activities for seniors in assisted living or get in touch to schedule a personal visit today.